dlm6693/DS-Mod-3-Project/README.md

 ## Conclusions
 * Ultimately decided on the XG Boost as my final, improving accuracy by a whopping 3%!
-* A major caveat for this model is that there is a potential for overfitting as it the training data almost perfectly, but this could be due to class imbalance
+* A major caveat for this model is that there is a potential for overfitting as it the training data almost perfectly (99.6% accuracy, 0.996 F1 Score), but this could be due to class imbalance as well
 * All models including XG Boost seemed to perform quite well on the negative outcomes, but was only able to correctly predict positive ones about 3 out of 5 times as you can see in the confusion matrix
 ![image-3](charts/XG_Boost_Confusion_Matrix.png)<br>
 * Previous acceptances on other campaigns were most signficant indicators of wehter they were converted on the final campaign or not as seen in the below chart of feature improtances